-It tells Google how to accurately interpret with your pages.
+It tells Google how to accurately interpret your pages.

-No report points direct relation between rankings and structured data.
-However, rich snippets have proven to increase CTR, which does have an impact on your overall SEO.
+No report points to a direct relation between rankings and structured data.
+However, rich snippets have proven to increase CTR, which impacts your overall SEO.

 Structured data can be easily implemented on your pages and content by using proper schema.org code.
 It becomes more simple when you use WordPress because you use a plugin for adding schema rich snippets.